 The five (5) minute Regulation Clearing Prices, calculated using the pricing run of LPC, are posted in the Data Viewer user interface public view.
-RMCP(s) and other billing determinant information is also available via PJM's Data Miner 2 tool: http://dataminer2.pjm.com/feed/ancillary_services_fivemin_hrl.
+RMCP(s) and other billing determinant information is also available via PJM's Data Miner 2 tool: http://dataminer2.pjm.com/feed/ancillary services fivemin hrl.

 If no Regulation Market Results are posted to the Markets Gateway System for an hour, PJM will continue the current assignments, as needed, into the un-posted hour.
 There will be no impact to the price calculation.
-The Regulation Clearing Prices continue to be calculated every five (5) minutes in Real-time and are used for settlement.
+The Regulation Clearing Prices continue to be calculated by LPC every five (5) minutes in Real-time and are used for settlement.